Thivyadhanasegaran/webapp/README.md

 Installation:
-npm init --> to initialize npm packages npm install —> to install all dependencies. npm start —> to start the server
+npm init --> to initialize npm packages npm install —> to install all dependencies. npm start —> to start the server.

 Health Check (/healthz)
 •	Checks if the application has connectivity to the database..